ninjasmosa/netlify-site/content/rss.md

 show_comments: false
 ---

 Get notified when I post something new.
-Subscribe to any of feeds with your preferred RSS feed reader.
+Subscribe to any of the feeds with your preferred RSS feed reader.

 [Updates for all pages on the whole site](https://ninjasmosa.com/index.xml#feed)